 OK, I have the checklist.
 Now what?

 The status of the implementation plans will vary from state to state.
 Check out our state map to see news from your state, and learn more about what is being planned.
-And if you want to get even more involved, sign up to help locally.

 My state doesn’t appear to be doing as much as other states!